gizulor/all-admin/README.md

 <img src="all-admin-content-write.webp" style="max-width: 100%; height: auto; margin-bottom: 5vh;" alt="Content: Write"/>

 A Textpattern admin-theme that rearranges the layout, screen-size permitting:
-* Write with a wider, twin-column main area
+* **Write** with a wider, twin-column main area:
     * Excerpt before
     * Multiple textareas
     * Custom fields
     * Article images
-* Images list full width, entries in rows.
+* **Images list** full width, entries in rows.
 Thumbnail widths are fixed as a precaution against users upsetting the layout by fiddling with the thumbnail sizes
-* Presentation full width textareas
+* **Presentation** full width textareas

 Layout changes are handled via css, with a simple jquery call to alter the DOM.
 I find this easier (and more reliable) to configure than my prior go-to plugin, [Write Tab Customise](https://github.com/jools-r/bot_wtc).